Terence-23/Cansat_Dr0p/README.md

 # Cansat
-programs for data collection, communication and groud data analysis for our Cansat
+programs for data collection, communication and ground data analysis for our Cansat